About Us

 Q: How is SWAT funded?

-A: We get funds from donations by individuals, local businesses and from our own fund-raising activities, e.g., the sale of SWAT calendars, Christmas cards, fruit jams and jellies, bird-boxes, etc. SWAT is a Scottish Charitable Incorporated Organization (SCIO).
+A: We currently get funds from donations by individuals, local businesses and from our own fund-raising activities, including the sale of SWAT calendars, fruit jams and jellies and nest boxes for birds.
+In the first few years of its existence, the organisation also received awards totalling £29,463 from The National Lottery Community Fund.

 Q: What are the Stated Aims of the Charity?